Skip to content

 • api/services/ or api/service/

-are picked as candidates if they contain at least one Javascript file.
+deeply containing at least one Javascript file is picked as a candidate.
 This includes files with extensions .js, .mjs or .cjs, but excludes files with either extension preceded by .spec or .test.

 If multiple folders have been found, a debug message is logged listing all candidates.
-Auto-discovery has failed in such cases and a project folder must be selected explicitly.
+The auto-discovery has failed in that case and a project folder must be selected explicitly.

 Disabling auto-discovery